EMAGIN’s AI Platform Catches Attention of UK's Largest Water Utility

 EMAGIN is a Canadian start-up that has developed an artificial intelligence (AI) system that helps facilitate decision-making within the water industry.
 Their AI tool, HARVI, provides water and wastewater facilities with an operational intelligence platform that supports real-time decision making.
 HARVI helps facilities reduce operational costs, enhance reliability and prepare for emergencies.
 HARVI is a self-learning and cost-effective platform with one of the fastest integration times in the sector.
 With this platform, EMAGIN will enhance reliability, help the water industry better prepare for emergencies and drive down operational costs.

 In early 2018, EMAGIN was selected from more than 80 companies to participate in the first United Utilities Innovation Lab as a solution in the Future of Water category.
 The 10-week Innovation Lab enabled EMAGIN to showcase its solution under different operating conditions across multiple processes.
-The team was embedded within United Utilities (UU), in a position to gain knowledge by working with and co-locating with end-users of EMAGIN’s software.
+The team was embedded within United Utilities (UU), which provided valuable visibility into end-users interactions with EMAGIN’s software.

 “This is the first time I’ve seen a utility host this kind of forum for companies,” says EMAGIN CEO and co-founder Thouheed Abdul Gaffoor.
 “I’d love to see this sort of thing being replicated across the industry because the water sector can be fairly risk-averse and being able to have this closed environment in a lab set-up really ‘de-risks’ the ability to bring innovation to our industry.”